ead3471/ead3471/README.md

     The project demonstrates creation of telegram bot using python-telegram-bot<br>
     https://github.com/ead3471/homework_bot
 3. #### <u>Social network API</u>
-    The project demonstrates the using of DRF<br>
+    The project demonstrates the using of DRF and Docker Compose<br>
     https://github.com/ead3471/api_yamdb